 Eisheiligen in Germany – The German Ice Saints of May

-There’s a good reason why all Germans carry an Allwetterjacke (all weather jacket), German weather can fool you.
-One moment you bask under a warm sun in the local Biergarten, and the next you need to pull on your sweater.
-Especially in May, when after a long Winter of cold dreary weather everyone seeks the sun.
-But, just because the…
+There’s a good reason all Germans carry an Allwetterjacke (all-weather jacket): German weather can fool you.
+One moment, you bask under a warm sun in the local Biergarten, and the next, you need to pull on your sweater.
+Especially in May, when after a long Winter of cold, dreary weather, everyone seeks the sun.
+But, just because the sun is…

 Ostara and Easter- A Legend that May be Younger than You Think